 Thus this rendering becomes choreography between the iterator handler in the template engine, and the generator in the index() function.
 Each call to dereference the dictionary key "content" causes the template engine to dereference another, deeper frame of the _index() generator, and each time that's called the template engine's loader.render_to_string() may be called upon to generate a template that calls on yet a deeper frame, until the branch is exhausted, the recursion stack unwinds, and a generator frame with more content inside it's content loop proceeds, until the entire tree is exhausted.

 My solution is highly entertaining, and has the nice side effect of delaying all of the processing until it's time to hand the contents over to the renderer.
-This doesn't eliminate any bottlenecks but it does mean that the existing bottleneck exist for as brief a lifespan as possible.
+This doesn't eliminate any bottlenecks but it does mean that the existing bottlenecks exist for as brief a lifespan as possible.

 This was fun.
 Whee!